-Today I’ll be cancelling that LATAM Pass card I found.
+- Today I’ll be canceling that LATAM Pass card I found.
 They would have charged me a maintenance fee in 2 weeks so I found it just in time.

-I’m signing up for the Chase Ink Business Preferred card, the top card recommended to me by the CardGenie.
-I LOVE Chase Ultimate Rewards Points so I’m excited for this huge bonus opportunity.
-I wouldn’t have known I was eligble for a business card had it not been for Travel Freely.
+- I’m signing up for the Chase Ink Business Preferred card, the top card recommended to me by the CardGenie.
+I LOVE Chase Ultimate Rewards Points so I’m excited about this huge bonus opportunity.
+I wouldn’t have known I was eligible for a business card had it not been for Travel Freely.

 - Award Wallet: I’ll be keeping track of all my miles and loyalty programs in the Award Wallet app.
 It’s the best way to see how many points you have all in one place.
 (Unfortunately, United doesn’t allow them access, so you’ll have to keep track of your United miles separately).